Environmental improvements at Bloomfield Walkway

 - improved accessibility for pedestrians and cyclists.

-Work is due to finish in November with seasonal planting and landscaping, and the installation of enhanced lighting.
+Planting is commencing mid-December, and new lighting columns to complete the project will follow in the New Year.
 It is not envisaged that these final works will require any further closures and diversions around the walkway.

 The walkway is a popular route for pedestrians and cyclists and has already benefited from investment via our Local Investment Fund with the addition of a play park and multi-use games area.